gvwilson/sensibleadventures/short-stories/arecibo.md

 But the foreigner is already shaking his head.
-"You would not have come this far to make such an offer unless you already had the Emperor's favor or were desperate for it, and I do not think you already have it."
+"You would not have come this far to make such an offer unless you already had the Emperor's favor or were desperate for it, and if you already had it, you would say so."

 The ingratiating expression on Scholar Liu's face melted, leaving anger in its wake.